SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/about.md

 * Works with all certified Teams phones.

 ## How it works
-Instead of assigning a phone number to every user, you use the phone number of a resource account associated with an Auto attendant for inbound and outbound PSTN calls.
-The Shared Calling policy configures the resource account used for outbound calls and emergency numbers that are used as emergency callback numbers.
+Instead of using the Teams admin center (TAC) via a web browser to schedule updates, this app uses Microsoft Graph PowerShell to connect to the customer's M365 tenant.
+When you have connected to the M365 tenant, it will dynamically update the 'Tenant Display Name' of the connected tenant.

 ![image](https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/options-menu-gui.png)